Chronic Care Management in Pennsylvania.

 CCM-compatible EHRs.

-CCN Health integrates with leading EHR platforms used by Pennsylvania providers.
+Major Pennsylvania health systems like UPMC and Penn Medicine use EHR platforms that CCN Health integrates with.
 Each integration includes automated CCM documentation, billing, and clinical workflows.

 PointClickCare